Anthony-Haber/Aria/README.md

 ## Troubleshooting

 **Status shows DISCONNECTED**
 The backend did not start.
-On Windows, make sure `aria_backend.exe` is in the same folder as `AriaLauncher.exe`.
-On Mac, make sure you ran `install.sh` successfully.
+On Windows, make sure `aria_backend.exe` is downloaded from HuggingFace and placed in the same folder as `AriaLauncher.exe` (see Step 2).
+On Mac, make sure the backend binary is present inside the app bundle.

 **No MIDI is being captured**
 Check that your virtual MIDI ports exist and are named exactly `ARIA_IN` and `ARIA_OUT`.
 On Windows, make sure loopMIDI is running.
 Check your DAW track routing.